Wills

 Can I use a local lawyer in my new country to write a Will for my home country?

 This is extremely difficult.
 A lawyer must be licensed to practice in the jurisdiction whose laws govern the Will.
-A lawyer in Hong Kong is unlikely to be qualified to draft a Canadian Will.
+A lawyer who works in Hong Kong does not have the necessary qualifications to create a Canadian Will.
 ExpatLegalWills.com solves this by providing jurisdiction-specific Wills you can create from anywhere.

 Tim Hewson